FUEL4EP/HomeAutomation/AsksinPP_developments/addons/hb-ep-devices-addon/CCU_RM/AsksinPP_addon_files_generator/README.md

 			* generating the [addon uninstall script](./uninstall_hb-ep-devices-addon)
 	+	please check the generated addon install and uninstall scripts.
 If they are correct, please copy them manually to the [addon directory ../src/addon/](../src/addon).
 	+	copy the edited XML control file for addon generator [./AsksinPP_addon_generator_control_file.xml](./AsksinPP_addon_generator_control_file.xml) to [./libraries/AsksinPP_addon_generator_control_file_translation_source.xml](./libraries/AsksinPP_addon_generator_control_file_translation_source.xml]) in order to preserve your latest changes for later generator runs
+	+	create device icons with 250x250 pixels and 50x50 pixels png format, e.g. with Gimp, [here](../src/addon/www/config/img/devices/) in the subdirectories '50' and #250', respectively.
+Crosscheck the png file names with the defined names in [install_hb-ep-devices-addon](./install_hb-ep-devices-addon).

 	+	if you want solely to validate your newly created rftypes XML files in [../src/addon/firmware/rftypes/](../src/addon/firmware/rftypes/), then start in a LINUX console  window the script [./make_all.bsh](./make_all.bsh) with the command line option '-check':